vars1ty/Linux-Fixes/README.md

 5. Done

 Credits to [Dutxs](https://www.reddit.com/user/Dutxs/) for the initial guide on blacklisting the high-resolution scrolling module, which works as a workaround for this issue.
-## My RAZER devices aren't being detected!
+## My RAZER devices aren't being detected in OpenRGB!
 First have you ensured that you have installed the udev rules?
 Read how to install them [here](https://github.com/flathub/org.openrgb.OpenRGB).

 If that didn't do it, follow these instructions.
 Note that I'm on Arch, so you'll have to recreate the steps for whatever distro you're using.